The Margarita Power RankingsThe 12 best margaritas in Los Angeles, period.

 You will not find a better (or stronger) margarita in Los Angeles than the one they light on fire at El Compadre.
-This isn’t some finessed, modern cocktail with cactus root and a dollop of Himalayan crystal foam on top.
+This isn’t some finessed, modern cocktail with cactus root and a dollop of Himalayan salt foam on top.
 It’s a classic sweet and sour-kissed margarita with a floating lemon peel full of 151 that they light on fire.
-Tip: Don’t let it burn out on its own.
+Don’t let it burn out on its own.
 Push the peel down into the drink with your straw, and stir it around to add a smoky flavor that will definitely have you ordering a second.
-And probably a third.
+And maybe a third.

 This gigantic Mexican restaurant on Beverly has been open since 1931, and though the food isn’t anything to write home about, after a couple of their margaritas, you won’t be able to write anyway.
 We go for the house version, but if you’re in the mood for something slightly less sweet, the Scratch is always good as well.
 No matter which one you end up with, just make sure you take advantage of the best drinking hack in the city: Ask for your ice on the side and you’ll get a giant chalice of margarita that basically equals two for the price of one.

 Though it’s been in operation since 1969, this Toluca Lake Mexican restaurant (they also have locations in Burbank and Simi Valley) doesn’t have the prestige of spots like El Coyote or Casa Vega.
 That said, they do serve an excellent margarita.
 It’s definitely on the sweeter side, so expect the first few sips to be a sugary slap in the mouth, but after a few more, your taste buds will recalibrate.
 They’re also enormous, so you only need two before the buzz hits hard.
 Be sure to get the tortilla soup—it’s one of our favorites in town.

 El Cholo has locations all over LA, but the only one you need to concern yourself with is the original in Koreatown.
-Established in 1923, this sprawling restaurant on Western Ave. feels like a city, except instead of traffic and skyrocketing rent, there are giant enchilada combo platters and incredibly strong margaritas.
+Established in 1923, this sprawling restaurant on Western Ave. feels like a miniature city, except instead of traffic and skyrocketing rent, there are giant enchilada combo platters and incredibly strong margaritas.
 They’ve been serving the classic El Cholo margarita since 1967 and it’s smoky, tart, and delicious.
 As far as the food goes, we usually get the Sonora-style enchiladas or fajitas.